sirrice/sirrice.github.io/researchmodel.md

 Ideas

 * Identifying an idea where `P(good | paper) → 1` is very very hard
-* Striving for this *must be nurtured and encouraged.*
+* This *must be nurtured and encouraged.*
 * Accept that “good” can have many definitions.
-The argument for a liberal arts degree is to pick meaningful definitions of “good”
+Some arguments for the liberal arts degree is to pick meaningful definitions of “good”.

 Vision